Rosi Mittermaier

 Rosa Anna Katharina Mittermaier-Neureuther (/de/; Mittermaier; 5 August 1950 – 4 January 2023) was a German alpine skier.
 She was the overall World Cup champion in 1976 and a double gold medalist at the 1976 Winter Olympics.

 Mittermaier competed in alpine skiing from 1967 to 1976, retiring after a highly successful season in which she finished with two Olympic gold medals and ranked first in the World Cup.
 She remained popular, advertising for sports and as a non-fiction writer.
 She was known as Gold-Rosi, and she was inducted into Germany's Sports Hall of Fame in April 2006 when it was initiated.

 Life and career

 Mittermaier was born in Munich and grew up in Reit im Winkl on the Winklmoos-Alm.
-Her father had run there the Passauer Hütte.
+Her father ran the Passauer Hütte there.
 A certified skiing instructor, he also owned a skiing school from 1966, and was the first to train his daughters.